nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 ## Close

-Close a protocol permanently by send a transaction, the OP_RETURN of which contains the data as following:
+The owner or its master close a protocol permanently, the OP_RETURN of which contains the data as following:

 |field number|field name|type|content|required|
 |:----|:----|:----|:----|:----|